RedHatProductSecurity/security-data-guidelines/sbom/examples/rpm/README.md

 destination not necessarily known at build time when these SBOMs are to be produced.

+When comparing two `pkg:rpm` purls, identical except that one has a `repository_id` qualifier and the other does not, many systems may treat these as distinct.

-When a container image is built including RPMs, the SBOM for the container image should refer to the RPMs using external references with and without the `repository_id` qualifier, like this:
+When a container image is built including RPMs, the SBOM for the container image should refer to the RPMs using external references both with and without the `repository_id` qualifier, to ensure purl matching to the original RPM SBOM can succeed.
+An example:

 ```json
   "packages": {